DioxusLabs/dioxus/packages/core/README.md

 This is the core crate for the Dioxus Virtual DOM.
 This README will focus on the technical design and layout of this Virtual DOM implementation.
 If you want to read more about using Dioxus, then check out the Dioxus crate, documentation, and website.

-We reserve the "dioxus" name and aggregate all the various renderers under it.
-If you want just a single dioxus renderer, then chose from "dioxus-web", "dioxus-desktop", etc.
+To build new apps with Dioxus or to extend the ecosystem with new hooks or components, use the `Dioxus` crate with the appropriate feature flags.

 ## Internals

 Dioxus-core builds off the many frameworks that came before it.
 Notably, Dioxus borrows these concepts:

 - React: hooks, concurrency, suspense
-- Dodrio: bump allocation, double buffering, and source code for NodeBuilder
+- Dodrio: bump allocation, double buffering, and some diffing architecture
 - Percy: html! macro architecture, platform-agnostic edits
+- InfernoJS: approach to keyed diffing
+- Preact: approach for normalization and ref
 - Yew: passion and inspiration ❤️
-- InfernoJS: approach to fragments and node diffing
-- Preact: approach for normalization and ref

 Dioxus-core leverages some really cool techniques and hits a very high level of parity with mature frameworks.
 Some unique features include: